kevinsun0904/git-workshop-test/README.markdown

 Sometimes we did not like what we have done and we wish to go back to the last *recorded* state.
-In this case, we wish to go back to the state just before we added the Lorrem ipsum text to `alice.txt`.
+In this case, we wish to go back to the state just before we added the Lorrem ipsum text to `opensource.txt`.

 To accomplish this, we use `git checkout`, like so:

-    $ git checkout alice.txt
+    $ git checkout opensource.txt

 You have now un-done your changes.
 Your file is now empty.